dzekelid/groups/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/groups/master/_listings/sendgrid/asm-groups-group-id-suppressions-email-delete.md
-- name: SendGrid Delete Asm Groups Group
+- name: SendGrid Get Asm Groups Group
   description: |-
-    **This endpoint allows you to delete a suppression group.**
+    **This endpoint allows you to retrieve a single suppression group.**

-    You can only delete groups that have not been attached to sent mail in the last 60 days.
-If a recipient uses the "one-click unsubscribe" option on an email associated with a deleted group, that recipient will be added to the global suppression list.

     Suppression groups, or unsubscribe groups, are specific types or categories of email that you would like your recipients to be able to unsubscribe from.
 For example: Daily Newsletters, Invoices, System Alerts.